CGAL/cgal-web/_posts/2025-06-13-autorefine-and-snap.md

 </div>
 <br>

-<p>The second part of our solution is a novel snap rounding strategy: based on the work of Lazard and Valque [1],
+<p>The second part of our solution is a novel snap rounding strategy from Lazard and Valque [1]:
 the main idea behind the method is a loop that rounds vertex coordinates of triangles involved in self-intersections to integers (up to a scaling factor), eliminates degenerate elements, and resolves self-intersections again, until all self-intersections are resolved